 The day begun by washing down the boat after which we went exploring.
 The man at the Capitanerie was different from yesterday’s and was genuinely friendly, not sad at all, and spoke reasonable English and gave us instructions how to go to Tunis.
 First we must go to the TGM (local train for Tunis) station which is up the hill.
 We started on foot.
 It was hard going up the steep hill under the strong sun.
 At the station we bought 2 round trip tickets for 2 TD, and boarded the train.
 Just like in the train from Sousse to Monastir, our fellow passengers seemed to avoid being near the two foreigners.

 Tunis is the end of the line.
 We got off and bought some very tasty crissini (bread sticks) from a stand and walked down the Avenue Habib Bourguiba.
 This is the main avenue in Tunis referred to by the ever enthusiastic guide books as the Tunisian Champ Elysées.
-It is a very far cry from the original, especially now when it is completely torn up by heavy construction.
-The whole avenue is a dirty, dusty place lined by unremarkable concrete block buildings.
-We found the Tourist Office where they have many brochures covering all the regions of Tunisia.
+It is a very far cry from the original, especially now when it was completely torn up by heavy construction.
+The whole avenue was a dirty, dusty place lined by unremarkable concrete block buildings.
+We found the Tourist Office where they had many brochures covering all the regions of Tunisia.
 They were available in several languages.
 We asked for directions to the Post Office.

 The Post Office was only one block away.
 There we bought stamps for the US and other places from a very friendly lady clerk.
 She actually welcomed us to Tunisia!
 We then took a taxi to the famous Bardo Museum.
 The ride was long and hot through very heavy traffic and thick exhaust fumes.
 I got very dizzy.
 We were hoping to eat lunch at the museum which according to the guide books has a cafeteria.
 Nothing could be further from the truth.
 After paying the entrance and photographing fees, 9.5 TD, we discovered that the “cafeteria” was actually a counter with coffee, tea, soft drinks, ice cream, cookies, and bags with potato chips.
 That was all.
 I ate some ice cream and cookies and had a coke after which I felt much better although I was still hungry having had no breakfast.

 The Bardo Museum, other than its “cafeteria,” is indeed a great museum.
-It is housed in a 19th century palace belonging to a wealthy pirate-Bey.
+It is housed in a 19th century palace that belonged to a wealthy pirate-Bey.
 One marvels there after seeing one magnificent Roman mosaic after another.
 It is endless and very exiting.
 In addition to the mosaics, they have a very surprising exhibit from the shipwreck of a boat ferrying loot from Athens to Rome.
 There are two marvelous bronze statuettes of Hermaphroditus, two intact wooden beds, etc. The only disappointment was that most of the Punic (Carthaginian) exhibits were closed due to remodeling.

 Several hours later we emerged from the museum and took a taxi.
 We asked the driver to take us back to Avenue Habib Bourguiba but he wanted to take us elsewhere.
 Eventually we convinced him that Avenue Habib Bourguiba was the only place we wanted to go.
 When we got there he asked for 5 TD, 2 more than we had paid before.
 As we were famished we looked for a place to eat.
 After several futile attempts, it was late, we ended in a strange, dark restaurant full of beer drinking men and 2-3 heavily painted ladies.
 We ate several salads: Tunisien, mechouia, and an octopus salad.
 They were delicious and so was the cold beer.